mimolabs/mimo-docker/README.md

 We do not recommend using Gmail's SMTP server or your own one.
 The ones above are cheap and reliable.

+### Let's Encrypt

+Your MIMO installation will be secured using [Let's Encrypt](https://letsencrypt.org/) certificates.
+During the installation process, you will need to enter an email address for the Let's Encrypt service.
+This must be a functioning email.

 ## Login to your server

 bla bla bla